branner-courses/coding_the_matrix/README.md

 Instead, I have in mind to work seriously through Philip N. Klein's _Coding the Matrix: Linear Algebra through Computer Science Applications_, whose first edition was published in November of 2013.
 Information about the book and other elements of the course are to be found on this website: [codingthematrix.com](http://codingthematrix.com/).

-I subscribed to a [Coursera course](https://www.coursera.org/course/matrix]) based on a subset of this material in the summer of 2013, but I never found the time to do the work.
-However, I have the videos, slides, and various other material from the course, and I intend to consult it as I work through the book.
+Coursera offered a [course](https://www.coursera.org/course/matrix) based on a subset of this material in the summer of 2013.
+It may be offered again, though I don't know.

 ### Time